EURO GOVT-Bunds dip but Cyprus keeps investors on edge

 The precarious position of Cyprus's banks, which are heavily

-default as early as June, when a 1.4 billion euro bond matures.
+Cyprus risks default as early as June, when a 1.4 billion euro

 The chaos in Cyprus has already caused investors to back